Skip to content

 What is the 50/30/20 rule?

-Does the 50/30/20 rule work for Indian salaries?
+Does the 50/30/20 rule work in high-cost cities?

 What if I cannot save 20%?